North/North East Lincolnshire & Goole

 From working alongside A&E staff to helping out looking after patients who have had a stroke, a group of Grimsby students are getting hands-on experience in their local hospital over the summer holidays.

-For full details please visit the website.
+For full details please see below.

 If you would like further information on the programme, please contact: